taikedz/foghorn/README.md

 * for an IP, see all the names that claim to have that IP : `foghorn.py --database path/to/database.db query --ip 192.168.3.3`
 * show everything : `foghorn.py --database path/to/database.db query --dump`

-You can set `DATABASE=` in a local `./foghorn-config.env` to avoid including the long path every time.
+You can set `DATABASE=` in a local `./foghorn-config.env` to avoid including the long path every time, or set it globally in `/etc/foghorn/config.env`

 ## Configs